sportstensor/sportstensor/README.md

 - Utilizes trained machine learning models to analyze the data and predict the team they think will win and the probability.
 - Returns the prediction back to the Validator for confirmation and further action.

-Miners must return two key pieces of information when responding to prediction requests:
+Miners must return three key pieces of information when responding to prediction requests:
 1. **probabilityChoice**: The predicted outcome (Home team, Away team, Draw).
 2. **probability**: The probability for that outcome, as a float between 0 and 1. e.g. 0.6 represents 60% probability.

-Optionally, miners now have the ability to skip predictions.
-3. **skip**: A boolean value (True|False) informing validators this prediction should be skipped, if eligible.
+3. **skip (optional)**: A boolean value (True|False) informing validators this prediction should be skipped, if eligible.

-Miners are only allowed to skip a maximum of 15% of their total prediction window.

 > [!CAUTION]
-> Miners who fail to respond or provide incorrect responses will be penalized.
+> Miners are only allowed to skip a maximum of 15% of their total prediction window and miners who fail to respond or provide incorrect responses will be penalized.

 ### Validator